-A thesis is a statement by the writer about a particular subject area that people can infer a central idea from.
+A thesis statement is a stance that the writer takes about the particular research topic and it is frequently referred to throughout the text.
 An abstract example, on the other hand, is a summary of an article or written project which only consists of the main problem, purpose and conclusion of the work.
 The abstract is a great way to get an idea of a research report without reading the whole thing.

-A good rule of thumb is to ask yourself the question: As another researcher, with only the abstract as available piece of paper from the whole research, would I understand what was in the whole research paper or dissertation through this abstract example?
+A good rule of thumb is to ask yourself the question: As another researcher, with only the abstract as an available piece of paper from the whole research, would I understand the contents of the research paper or dissertation through this abstract example?
 If the answer is no, then perhaps you need to rephrase your abstract to ensure that it’s clear and concise.

 There are so many things to look for in an abstract example.
-For instance, the length of the abstract, the format and the key areas the body is focusing on.
+For instance, the length of the abstract, the formatting and the key areas that it is focusing on.
 You should also have a look at how the main points of the research paper are effectively summarised and the tone in which the abstract is written.

 Writing an abstract example for your scientific paper is quite easy.
 You only need to follow some of the steps below, and in no time, you will have a comprehensive abstract.